MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-configure.md

 > [!Note]
 > By default, work orders related to downloaded bookable resource bookings are available offline.
 This creates a chain of entities and records that are offline: bookings > work orders > work order products.
 This means that bookings scheduled to you are downloaded, work orders related to those bookings are downloaded, and work order products related to those work orders are downloaded.

-For more information, see the article: [Dynamics 365 offline profiles](https://docs.microsoft.com/dynamics365/mobile-app/setup-mobile-offline-for-admin#step-1-enable-entities-for-mobile-offline-synchronization).
+For more information see the article on [Dynamics 365 offline profiles](https://docs.microsoft.com/dynamics365/mobile-app/setup-mobile-offline-for-admin#step-1-enable-entities-for-mobile-offline-synchronization).

 ### Create new offline profiles